Chris-Ngu/ElectronMusic/README.md

 ### Design
 * Work on layout of application
 * Handle new menu bar buttons (not working for some reason).
-First implementation removed
+Placeholder implementation in place for the time

 ### Right click/ song click menu
 * RIGHT CLICK: Programatically detect what is being right clicked and dynamically build the MenuItems